Yongseok7717/RandomizedGMRES/README.md

 2. Solving Euler equations with the randomized GRMES
 3. Solving RANS equations with the randomized FGMRES

 For more details of algorithms and the results, please see our paper (TBA).
-If you have any enquiry, please contact to **Yongseok Jang (yongseok.jang@onera.fr)**.
+If you have any enquiry, please contact **Yongseok Jang (yongseok.jang@onera.fr)**.